New to Mac? How to work with tabs in Finder

-Opening a new tab
+Open a new tab in Finder

-If you first open Finder using the icon in your Dock, rather than clicking a specific folder like Applications, you’ll likely know where you plan to go.
+If you first open Finder using the icon in your Dock rather than clicking a specific folder like Applications, you’ll likely know where you plan to go.
 Maybe it’s a folder in the sidebar, for instance.
 When you select that folder, it will replace the contents of the current Finder window.

 But maybe that’s not what you want.
 Perhaps you want that folder open along with another.

 Let’s use an example.
-Say you want to open your Downloads folder and move something from it, like an image, to another folder like Pictures.
+Say you want to open your Downloads folder and move something from it, like an image, to another folder, like Pictures.
 This is the perfect time to use tabs in Finder.

-You could open the Downloads folder, click the plus sign in the tab bar to open a new tab, and then open your Pictures folder in that new tab.
+You could open the Downloads folder and then click File > New Tab from the top menu bar or press Command + T keys on the keyboard to open a new tab and then open your Pictures folder in that new tab.

-Finder Open a New Tab
+Open New Tab in Finder on Mac

-Double-clicking to open a new tab
+Double-click to open a folder in new tab

+Press & hold the Command key and double-click a folder to open it in a new Finder tab.
 You can use this same action to open a folder from your Finder sidebar in a new tab.

-2) Click the General tab.
+2. Click the General tab.

-3) Check the box at the bottom for Open folders in tabs instead of new windows.
+3. Check the box at the bottom for Open folders in tabs instead of new windows.

 Finder Open Folders In Tabs

-Navigating your tabs
+Navigating your Finder tabs

 There are different ways to move through your tabs aside from clicking the one you want to view.
 These methods are most useful when you have many tabs open at the same time.